Induction cooking: History

+Theory

-An induction cooker transfers electrical energy by induction from a coil of wire into a metal vessel.
-The coil is mounted under the cooking surface, and a high frequency (e.g. 24 kHz) alternating current is passed through it.
-The current in the coil creates a dynamic electromagnetic field.
-When a suitable electrically conductive pot is brought close to the cooking surface, the electromagnetic field induces large eddy currents in the pot.
+An induction cooker wirelessly transfers electrical energy by induction from a coil of wire into a metal vessel.
+The coil is mounted under the cooking surface, and a low-radio-frequency (typically ~25–50 kHz) alternating current is passed through it.
+The current in the coil creates a dynamic electromagnetic field which is strongly magnetic.
+When a suitable electrically conductive pot is brought close to the cooking surface, the oscillating field induces large eddy currents in the pot.
 The coil has many turns, while the bottom of the pot effectively forms a single shorted turn.
 This forms a transformer that steps down the voltage and steps up the current.
-This large current flowing through the base of the pot produces heat through Joule heating; the hot pot then in turn heats its contents by heat conduction.
+This large current flowing through the base of the pot produces heat through Joule heating; the cookware then in turn heats its contents by heat conduction.

 For high efficiency there should be as little electrical resistance in the coil and as much as possible in the pan so that most of the heat is developed in the pan.

-At the frequencies typically used in induction cooking (on the order of 25 kHz to 50 kHz), currents flow mostly on the outside of conductors (the skin effect).
+At the frequencies typically used in induction cooking, currents flow mostly on the outside of conductors (the skin effect).
 Reducing the skin effect in the coil reduces its resistance and the heat wasted in the coil.
 Therefore, the coil is made from litz wire, which is a bundle of many smaller insulated wires woven together in parallel.
 Litz wire reduces skin effect, and coil resistance, so that the coil stays cool.

-Materials
+Conversely, increased skin effect in the cookware results in more efficient coupling, which is one of the factors making ferrous materials preferable.

+Features

+Induction cooking provides fast heating, improved thermal efficiency, and more consistent heating than cooking by thermal conduction.
+Generally, the higher the power rating, the faster the cooking time.
+Induction cooktop power ratings are generally quoted for power delivered to the pan, whereas gas ratings are specified in terms of gas use, but gas is much less efficient.
+In practice, induction cook zones commonly have heating performance more comparable to a commercial gas burner than domestic burners.
+Often a thermostat is present to measure the temperature of the pan.
+This helps prevent the pan from severely overheating if accidentally heated empty or boiled dry, but some models can allow the induction cooker to maintain a target temperature.

+Induction cooker tops are generally a low-thermal expansion glass-ceramic.
+The surface of the cooker is heated only by the pot and so does not usually reach a high temperature.
+The thermal conductivity of glass ceramics is poor so the heat does not spread far.
+Induction cookers are easy to clean because the cooking surface is flat and smooth and does not usually get hot enough to make spilled food burn and stick.
+The surface is brittle and can be damaged by sufficient impact although they must meet specified impact standards.